Sample Squanto (Grades 5-6) Worksheet

 6 "Are you tired, my friend?" asked Bradford.

-7 "This fever does exhaust me," the Indian replied.
+7 "This fever does exhaust me," Squanto replied.
 "But I will continue.
 While they were with us in the village, the English traded combs, jewelry, and mirrors for the furs we offered.
 I was intrigued with the men and followed them everywhere.
 When it was time to leave, the English captain invited me to come with them.
 I readily agreed.
-At first, I was uneasy with the rolling deck, but after we sailed I became used to it.
+At first, I was uneasy with the rolling deck, but after we sailed a few days, I became used to it.
 After many days at sea, we arrived in England.
-Looking around at the strange buildings, the bustling streets of the city, and the oddly dressed women I felt out of place and homesick.
+Looking around at the strange buildings, the bustling streets of the city, and the oddly dressed women, I felt out of place and homesick.
 The English took me to live in an elaborate mansion owned by Sir Ferdinando Gorges.
-I was treated well and taught the English language to help interpret on future trading trips to the New World."
+I was treated well, and I was taught the English language to help interpret on future trading trips to the New World."
 Squanto paused again and took a deep breath.

 8 "Should I call the doctor?" asked Bradford.